There are European and UK rules governing how you can ship waste into or out of the country.

 Before shipping the waste: checklist

-- Make sure that the Annex VII form is fully completed and sign it – it must travel with the waste at all times.
+- Make sure that the Annex VII document is fully completed and sign it – it must travel with the waste at all times.

 - Draw up a written contract between the person who arranges the shipment (exporter) and the importer/consignee – the contract must ensure that if the shipment cannot be completed as planned, or is found to be illegal, the exporter will take the waste back or recover it in another way, and provide for its storage in the meantime.